Advanced mental health and psychiatry appointments

 When to book an advanced psychiatry appointment

-These appointments are for people who feel they need more than a quick review or a repeat prescription.
+These appointments are for people who feel they need more than a quick review or require a specialist.

 You may want this kind of appointment if you are dealing with: